Shelter

 We were working on Poet’s Refuge in Kaniv last year, when the events were still unfolding with overwhelming speed.
 We explored whether poetic language can become a weapon, and what role an artist can play in times that can be described as extreme.
 We didn’t have time for redefinitions: the world was turning upside down right as we were watching.
 Everything was changing too fast.
 Everything seemed to brim with action.

 Now events seem to endlessly repeat themselves.
 We’ve spent the last year in a world whose outlines were washed away by this strange war; reality became muddled, ill defined.
 After familiar objects exhausted themselves and could no longer serve their functions, we lost our footing.
 The world wastes and wanes in mundanely devouring itself.
 It probably can devour itself in ambiguity, because the old familiar definitions no longer apply.
 Mundane language devolved to inane chatter, no longer fit to narrate or explain.
-Artists, however, don’t have a choice but to keep talking to the world and to themselves, not that there’s much of a difference, because only language can shelter both.

 Outside of language, the world wastes away, but then, so does artistic language, if the world uses it in vain.
 (Doesn’t the empty imitation of language remind us of sham bomb shelter signs that imperil the lives of those who can’t tell language and non-language apart?)